 Here are the common choices of video format for YouTube (the list is in random order):

-What Is the Best Video Format for YouTube
+What Is the Best Video Format to Use YouTube

 When planning to upload videos to YouTube, you must want to know the best video format, right?
 You can find some answers on the YouTube Help & Support page, which lists the recommended upload encoding settings for the container, audio codec, video codec, frame rate, etc.